Faellesskabet/kuliv.dk/README.md

 You need to have Sendgrid account and a Sendgrid API token with access to send emails.
 1. Navigate to `Dikubot/Properties/launchSettings.json`
 2. Set `"SENDGRID_API":` to your Sendgrid API token
 3. Navigate to `Dikubot/DataLayer/Logic/WebDiscordBridge/SubDomainConnector.cs` and add the guilds your bot has access to, to the Subdomains enum.
-The name is will be the subdomain of the website, and the ulong is the ID of your Discord guild.
+The name will be the subdomain of the website, and the ulong is the ID of your Discord guild.

 ### Setting up Datalayer